pzarabadip/zeoplusplus/zeovis/README.md

+# ZeoVis Documentation:
+It provides the documentation on the installation and usage of ZeoVis.

-# Getting Started:
+## Getting Started:
 Install VMD on your computer within a given directory.
-Compile zeo++ and copy the executable into this directory in addition to the files
+Compile zeo++ and copy the executable into this directory in addition to the files [ZeoVis.tcl](ZeoVis.tcl) and [ZeoVisCommands.tcl](ZeoVisCommands.tcl).
-	ZeoVis.tcl and ZeoVisCommands.tcl.
 Make sure that the executable remains named network.

 	To start ZeoVis, simply type the following in a shell window:
 	   	 ./vmd -e ZeoVis.tcl